temporalio/documentation/docs-src/clusters/how-to-set-up-postgresql-visibility-store.md

     #...
     postgres-visibility:
       sql:
-        pluginName: 'postgres' # if using PostgreSQL v12 or later with Temporal Server v1.20, use "postgres12" plugin for Advanced Visibility capabilities
+        pluginName: "postgres" # if using PostgreSQL v12 or later with Temporal Server v1.20, use "postgres12" plugin for Advanced Visibility capabilities
-        databaseName: 'temporal_visibility'
+        databaseName: "temporal_visibility"
-        connectAddr: ' ' # remote address of this database; for example, 127.0.0.0:5432
+        connectAddr: " " # remote address of this database; for example, 127.0.0.0:5432
-        connectProtocol: ' ' # protocol example: tcp
+        connectProtocol: " " # protocol example: tcp
-        user: 'username_for_auth'
+        user: "username_for_auth"
-        password: 'password_for_auth'
+        password: "password_for_auth"
         maxConns: 2
         maxIdleConns: 2
-        maxConnLifetime: '1h'
+        maxConnLifetime: "1h"
 #...
 ```